Introduction

 - Get your residence permit: The first step to activating your blocked account is to apply for the residence permit at the immigration office (Ausländerbehörde) within the first three months of your arrival in Germany.

-- Activate your blocked account: As soon as you get your residence permit, you can activate your blocked account.
-If you used any intermediary company to open a blocked account, log in on their website or open their app and upload your residence permit along with other important documents.
-On the other hand, if you opened it directly in German bank, go to the local bank branch in your city of residence with the necessary documents to activate your blocked account.
+- Activate your blocked account: Once you receive your residence permit, you can activate it.
+If you used any intermediary company to open a blocked account, log in to their website or open their app and upload your residence permit along with other essential documents.
+On the other hand, if you opened it directly with a German bank, visit the local branch in your city of residence with the necessary documents to activate your blocked account.

-- Receive Monthly Funds: After activation, each month, a fixed amount, e.g, €992, will be transferred to your current account from the blocked account.
+- Receive Monthly Funds: After activation, a fixed amount, e.g., €992, will be transferred to your current account each month from the blocked account.
 You can use this amount for rent, groceries, and daily expenses.

 - Online account management: Most blocked account facility providers provide online banking facilities through which you can easily track your funds, check the balance or credit and see your transactions.

-Following these steps after arriving in Germany, you can easily activate your blocked account and get your amount.
+After arriving in Germany, follow these steps to activate your blocked account and receive your funds easily.

 How Much Does it Cost to Open a Blocked Bank Account?

-Mostly providers charge two types of fees. one is montly service fee, this amount they deduct from your block account monthly basis.
-Second is setup fee, you need to pay this once when you first time open the account.
+Mostly, providers charge two types of fees.
+One is a monthly service fee, which they deduct from your block account.
+Second is the setup fee, which you pay once when you open the account.

 These are the top three providers, chosen by most students.
 Expatrio provides a very reasonable offer with a €5 monthly fee and a €69 setup fee.